zAlweNy26/Themetron/README.md

 - Add electron-updater functionality
 - Add possibility to inject custom Discord RPC into any electron-based app
 - Add onDidChange listener for config.json (electron-store)
+- Add possibility to reset the injection (using backup)
 ## Things you can do
 - Automatically detect electron-based apps
 - Manually pick an eventually not detected electron-based app